Jessie James Decker Shares Throwback Breastfeeding Photo With Her 7-Week-Old Son

-Jessie James Decker took to Instagram this week to share a throwback snap breastfeeding her then 7-week-old son Forrest.
-The “Roots and Wings” singer posted the very sweet mommy snap to show her more than 3 million followers on the social media site this week, revealing in the caption that she was actually doing a photo shoot at the time but the picture was actually a candid one snapped by her mom.
+Jessie James Decker took to Instagram this week to share a throwback snap breastfeeding her then-7-week-old son, Forrest.
+The “Roots and Wings” singer posted the very sweet mommy snap to show her more than 3 million followers on the social media site this week, revealing in the caption that she was actually doing a photo shoot at the time, but the picture was actually a candid one snapped by her mom.

-Jessie – who has three children with her husband, professional football player Eric Decker – could be seen posing in a green field with her white onesie-clad baby son in her arms as she looked over towards the camera.
+Jessie – who has three children with her husband, former NFL player Eric Decker – could be seen posing in a green field with her white onesie-clad baby son in her arms as she looked over towards the camera.

 The star rocked a beige dress with a pink flower pattern while her long hair was flowing down past her shoulders.

-In the caption of the mother/son snap, Decker told her followers how much she loves being a “mama” to her and Eric’s three kids while revealing that her youngest son came to set with her on the day of the photo shoot a year ago and she would feed him in between posing for the camera.
+In the caption of the mother/son snap, Decker told her followers how much she loves being a “mama” to her and Eric’s three kids, while revealing that her youngest son came to set with her on the day of the photo shoot a year ago and she would feed him in between posing for the camera.

 Forrest celebrated his first birthday on March 31.
 The Deckers are also parents to 5-year-old daughter Vivianne and 3-year-old Eric.